In November 2016, 74% of Boston voters approved the Community Preservation Act. Starting in 2018, about $20 million will be available every year for:

 During Mayor Walsh’s first term, ambitious planning took place.
-The Housing Plan, the Open Space Plan, the Climate Action Plan, and others will inform the Community Preservation Plan.committee timeline
+The Housing Plan, the Open Space Plan, the Climate Action Plan, and others will inform the Community Preservation Plan.

-Thanks to everyone who applied to serve on Boston's first Community Preservation Committee (CPC)!
-The 113 applicants represent nearly every neighborhood and the diversity of our City.
+Thanks to everyone who applied to serve as an at-large member on Boston's first Community Preservation Committee (CPC).
+The 113 applicants represented nearly every neighborhood and the diversity of our City.

 The City Council voted to approve the final four community members who will serve on December 13, 2017.
 City law requires:

 - one to be from the business community

 - one with expertise in one or more of the three areas, and

 - At-large business representative: Matt Kiefer (Jamaica Plain)

 - At-large expertise representative in housing: Madeligne Tena (Dorchester)